 When Jesus as Shepherd said, 'Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.
 For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me', they asked when they had done anything to him.
-His reply is illuminating: "The King will reply, 'I tell you the truth, whatever you did for one of the least of these brothers or sisters of mine, you did for me."
+His reply is illuminating: "The King will reply, 'I tell you the truth, whatever you did for one of the least of these brothers or sisters of mine, you did for me.""
 In effect, we are called to continue what Jesus had declared he had come to fulfil: "The Spirit of the Lord is on me, because he has anointed me to preach good news to the poor.
 He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to release the oppressed, to proclaim the year of the Lord's favour."
 Fine words are not enough; we are Christ's earthly hands and, just as he brought practical love, so we are called to do the same.
 The wonderful thing is that we are free to choose to serve as Jesus did, for we enjoy God's favour through grace.
 Be assured, God loves us to the uttermost, despite our failings and sinfulness.
 We do not have to try to win God's love, but instead can respond to the knowledge that God loves us enough to have sacrificed his Only Son, whom he loved, to restore us to him.
 When we experience such love, how can we not love in return?
-It was practical love that inspired early Methodists, sending them among the 'rude masses' in the shambling squalid towns of the early Industrial Revolution, with a gospel of hope.
+It was practical love that inspired early Methodists, sending them among the 'rude masses' in the shambling squalid towns of the early Industrial Revolution, with a gospel of hope that the Church of England at the time was unwilling to take to the slums and smoke of towns in the Black Country and beyond.

 Notice how the Shepherd image does not only involve caring for the helpless, hurt, stray and weak, but shows strong leadership.
 The Church is called, therefore, not only to look to the needs of the vulnerable and marginalized of this country and further afield, but to be a voice to the world.
 We are challenged to stand up for a world where justice and mercy are extended to all, which means courting unpopularity at times.
 Jesus willingly did so, because he cared for all-comers, particularly the poor, foreigners, social rejects and downtrodden.
-Sometimes, it is tempting to remain silent, to nothing, just so we may have a quiet life, but that's not Christ's way.
+Sometimes, it is tempting to remain silent, to do nothing, just so we may have a quiet life, but that's not Christ's way.
 Only by standing up for our beliefs can we make a change.
 Here is how one man did just that.